 All Financial Aid credit calculations are based on attempted credit hours, not passed credit hours.

-GPA Standards (Qualitative): Students must maintain a “C” , 2.0 cumulative grade point average, or maintain a passing status in their chosen program.
-For example, Nursing students must always have a “B”, 3.0 GPA to continue in the nursing program.
+GPA Standards (Qualitative): Students must maintain a “C” 2.0 cumulative grade point average or maintain a passing status in their chosen program; for example, nursing students must always have a “B” 3.0 GPA to continue in the nursing program.

 Credit Hour Completed Standards (Quantitative): Minimum number of credit hours per academic term: To maintain progress, financial aid recipients must complete at least 75 percent of the academic units they are registered for after the last day to drop/add.
 Students who receive a student loan are required to maintain half-time status.
-It is the responsibility of the student to notify the Financial Aid Office if half-time status is not maintained.
-Subsequent loan disbursements will be cancelled.
+It is the responsibility of the student to notify the Financial Aid Office if the half-time status is not maintained.
+Subsequent loan disbursements will be canceled.
 Lenders are regularly notified of any change in enrollment.
 The following grade codes do not count toward the minimum credit hours requirement:

 Students are eligible to receive financial aid to cover failed courses that are required for their degree or certificate program.
 In those cases where a department has established a grade requirement for successful completion of a course or courses, and a grade other than F is considered failing, students will be allowed to retake the course and receive financial aid.
 Financial aid will only pay for one retake of courses previously passed.
 Federal aid will not repay for classes in which the grade received is W or AU.